james-stevens/powerdns-webui/README.md

 When you have a JavaScript/RestAPI application the place to put the security is in the server-side RestAPI.
 Any security put into the Javascript can usually be trivially circumvented and is therefore of no value.

-There are options to block certain `METHOD`s in different web servers.
-For exmaple, by blocking all `METHOD`s except `GET`, you can stop a user from being able to do updates.
+There are options to block certain `METHOD` in different web servers.
+For exmaple, by blocking all `METHOD` except `GET`, you can stop a user from being able to do updates.
 For more information, please ask Google.